 God’s Word has the power to change lives.
 It is filled with wisdom.
 As we read it, receive it, and live it, we discern God’s perfect will for our lives.
-Everything we need to live victorious Christian lives can be found in the pages of Scripture.
+Scripture contains everything we need to live victorious Christian lives.
 Pick up your Bible and begin reading it today!

 - Build a strong connection with Jesus, our Lord and Savior